jakester101/ecommerce-back-end/README.md

   ## Installation

   Install the database using mySQL and then seed it using "node seeds/index.js".
-The .env file will need to bed edited to your own credentials.
+The .env file will need to be edited to your own credentials.
 Install npm packages and launch the server using nodemon or node server start.

   ## Usage